baldeuniversel/am-okay/README.md

 - **Author**: Baldé Amadou - [baldeuniversel@protonmail.com](mailto:baldeuniversel@protonmail.com)
 - **Contributor**: Diallo Ismaila - [diallois@protonmail.com](mailto:diallois@protonmail.com)

-Feel free to reach out to the author or contributor for any queries or contributions related to the `am-okay` program.
+**Feel free to reach out to the author for any queries or contributions related to the `am-okay` program**.

 ---